it-dept-cis/RABET-V-Pilot/docs/source/Activities/Product_Verification_Process.md

 #### Functional Testing

-Functional testing is a broad type of testing which focuses on the system output (i.e. the functionality users can interact with).
+Functional testing is a broad type of testing that focuses on the system output (i.e., the functionality users can interact with).
 It is geared toward testing the functional requirements of the product and is a manual testing method.
 The scope and intensity of functional testing can vary, and there are sub-types of functional testing to indicate the scope and intensity.
 The following sub-types are used in RABET-V:

   - Component - testing which evaluates a singular component and the requirements associated with that component